-Cottage Chic Bedside Pocket Caddy is a lovely bedside caddy from vintage fabrics.
+Cottage Chic Bedside Pocket Caddy made with repurposed vintage fabrics.
 Unclutter your nightstand in no time with this bed pocket that slips between your mattress and box spring.
 There is room for a magazine, your ereader, flashlight, (if you have a dark home like I do) notepad and pen, glasses, or whatever else you need near you.
 A piece of vintage lace adds to the look.
-Two pieces of hooked velcro are attached to the back to help secure the pocket to your box spring.
+Two pieces of hooked velcro are attached to the back to secure the pocket to your box spring.

 Treat yourself or gift to your special someone!